Universal 1-Bit Compressive Sensing for Bounded Dynamic Range Signals: Introduction

 The preceding observations raise the following two important questions: \begin{enumerate} \item Is the $k^{3/2}$ dependence unavoidable for universal recovery in the binary setting? \item Under what broader classes $\Xc_k$, can we similarly avoid the $k^2$ dependence? \end{enumerate} In this paper, we partially address the first question by showing that the $k^{3/2}$ dependence is unavoidable, at least when considering i.i.d.~Gaussian measurements, as was considered in \cite{Jac13}.\footnote{In contrast, \cite{Flo19} used a ``two-step'' design consisting of a list-disjunct part followed by a Gaussian part.
 We do not prove $k^{3/2}$ to be unavoidable for such designs, though we expect this to be the case.} In more detail, we show that if significantly fewer measurements are used, then with constant probability, the matrix will fail to achieve the universal support recovery guarantee.
 Analogous hardness results {\em with respect to a given random design} have frequently appeared in other compressive sensing works, e.g., \cite{Wai09,Ati12,Sca15}.

 To address the second question above, we consider the class of $k$-sparse vectors with {\em bounded dynamic range}:

 where $R \ge 1$, and $R$ may grow as a function of $n$.
-This choice is motivated by the fact that the hardness result (showing $k^2$ dependence) for universal recovery in \cite{Ach17} implicitly considers signals with unbounded dynamic range.
-Additionally, the bounded dynamic range assumption has been studied previously in the context of for-each 1-bit CS in \cite{GNR10}, and recently, universal 1-bit CS with approximate support recovery \cite{Maz21}.
+The assumption of bounded dynamic range is motivated by the fact that the hardness result (showing $k^2$ dependence) for universal recovery in \cite{Ach17} implicitly considers signals with unbounded dynamic range.
+On the other hand, in several practical applications, a bounded dynamic range assumption is reasonable, e.g., if the non-zero entries of $\xv$ correspond to transmitting users in a communication setup, then a bounded dynamic range may correspond to each of them having comparable transmit power.
+Additionally, this notion has been studied previously in the context of for-each 1-bit CS in \cite{GNR10}, and recently, universal 1-bit CS with approximate support recovery \cite{Maz21}.

 Observe that setting $R = 1$ in \eqref{eq:set_Xk} recovers the binary case $\xv \in \{0,1\}^n$ (the constant of $1$ is without loss of generality, since the 1-bit model is invariant to scaling).
 For signals in $\Xc_k(R)$, we provide a simple generalization of the above-mentioned $O\big( k^{3/2}\log n \big)$ achievability result as a corollary of \cite{Jac13}, and we provide an impossibility result for i.i.d.~Gaussian designs.